 The Future of CBD and Gut Health Research

-While research is still in its early stages, CBD could eventually prove to be a vital alternative to conventional treatments for intestinal disorders.
+While research is still in its early stages, CBD oil for IBS could eventually prove to be a vital alternative to conventional treatments for intestinal disorders.
 Its role in regulating the endocannabinoid system within the gut could also mean that using CBD might encourage a healthy functioning digestive system.
 While very promising, further research is necessary to find out more about the ECS’s role in gut health, as well as how CBD can be used to modulate its functions.

 - Gut health and gastrointestinal (GI) functions can affect your whole body.